 After signing with Nike, Carter became the face of the brand’s Shox line.
 He initially wore the Shox BB4s (which he used to leap over a 7′ Frenchman in the 2000 Olympics), before debuting a successful line of shoes with the Nike Shox VC.

 Now with his signature shoe days long gone, the 40-something Carter is getting sentimental and bringing back the Shox BB4.
-Carter is planning on wearing the iconic BB4s for the remainder of the 2018-19 season.
+Carter wore the iconic BB4s for most of the 2018-19 season.